 Temple Street Night Market, Yau Ma Tei, Kowloon, (Yau Ma Tei MTR Station, Exit C, or Jordan MTR Station, Exit A)

 Read more!
-Check out what other epic events are on in Hong Kong.
+See what other amazing events are coming up in Hong Kong.